ADT Medical Alert System Review 2024, Tested and Reviewed

 This system comes with an in-home base unit and a wearable wrist or neck help button.
 During an emergency, press the help button on the base unit, wristband, or pendant to connect to ADT’s 24/7 monitoring center.
 You can then use the two-way speaker on the base unit to tell the live operator what’s wrong, and help will be on the way.

 While you are wearing the pendant, you need to be within 300 feet of the base unit.
-This range is somewhat restrictive, as other companies we’ve reviewed, like LifeFone, offer range capabilities up to 1,300 feet with similar in-home systems.
+This range is somewhat restrictive, as other companies we’ve reviewed, such as LifeFone, offer range capabilities up to 1,300 feet with similar in-home systems.
 One extra feature not seen on many other base units is temperature monitoring, which alerts you if your home temperature drops below or rises above a normal level.

 Service and Monitoring

 The Medical Alert Basic system is a solid match for homebodies or those who live in areas with poor cell reception, as it’s an at-home system that runs on a landline connection.
 The drawback to the Medical Alert Basic is that you can’t add fall detection to your system.
-This could pose a problem, especially for seniors at higher risk of falling, such as those living with chronic obstructive pulmonary disease, Parkinson’s disease, or diabetes.
+This could pose a problem for seniors at higher risk of falling, such as those living with chronic obstructive pulmonary disease, Parkinson’s disease, or diabetes.

 Medical Alert Plus